-How to operate drones commercially in congested areas such as town centres
+How to operate drones commercially in congested areas such as town / city centres

-Standard Permission (PFCO) distances are 50m from people, property, vehicles and vessels (PPVV’s) not under the operator’s control.
+Standard Permission (PFCO) distances are 50m from people, vehicles vessels and structures (PVVS’s) not under the operator’s control.

-In some congested areas it becomes very difficult, if not impossible to operate legally with standard permissions.
-The Civil Aviation Authority (CAA) recognise this and will allow operators to work at reduced distances where they have applied for and been granted an OSC.
+In some congested areas it becomes very difficult, if not impossible to get all the consents required to operate legally with standard permissions.
+The Civil Aviation Authority (CAA) recognise this and will allow operators to work at reduced distances where they have applied for and been granted an Operational Safety Case or OSC.

-For our first operation under DSR’s OSC we were working to a flight stand-off distance of 20m to the busy road to the front of the site.
+Aspect have undergone an extensive evaluation and have qualified to operate under Drone Safe Register’s (DSR) OSC, and conducted our first operation just recently.
+The conditions of the allowed us to work to a flight stand-off distance of 20m to the busy road to the front of the site, and neighbouring properties.
 As you would expect enhanced safety features were required and the methodology for deploying those measures were detailed in DSR’s OSC operations manual.

 Risk mitigation measures were quite extensive, but one of the key features was to have additional staff on-site during the operation to monitor the SUA, the airspace and the environment.
-This may lead to additional cost but this is largely off-set by a reduction in time spent getting neighbour permissions or road closures.
+The increase in manpower may lead to additional cost but this is largely off-set by a reduction in time spent getting neighbour permissions or road closures.

 Remember, the distance has reduced from 50m to 20m thereby reducing the area that needs to be brought under control considerably